Mercury-HPC/Mercury-HPC.github.io/_posts/2016-11-23-mchecksum.markdown

 ## Available Plugins

-Below is a list of the currently available plugins as well as the corresponding initialization string that must be passed to the `mchecksum_init()` call.
+Below is a list of the currently available plugins as well as corresponding initialization strings that must be passed to the `mchecksum_init()` call.
 Note that
 CRC32 and ADLER32 are available through the [ZLIB](http://www.zlib.net/) library and CRC32C is available
 with and without SSE4.2 optimization.
-When using the [ISA-L](https://github.com/01org/isa-l) library, improved performance can be achieved for CRC16 and CRC32C by using the `PCLMULQDQ` CPU instruction (when supported).
+When using the [ISA-L](https://github.com/01org/isa-l) library, improved performance can be achieved for CRC16, CRC32C and CRC64 by using the `PCLMULQDQ` CPU instruction (when supported).

 Plugin | Initialization Format
 ------ | ---------------------